Pie TraynorHarold Joseph Traynor

 "He was a mechanically perfect third baseman," legendary baseball executive Branch Rickey said of Pie Traynor upon his induction into the Hall of Fame.
 "A man of intellectual worth on the field of play."

-Traynor was widely regarded as the premier third baseman of his era—and in 1948 he became the first third baseman elected to the Hall of Fame.
+Traynor was widely regarded as the premier third baseman of his era—and in 1948 he became the first third baseman elected by the Baseball Writers' Association of America to the Hall of Fame.